 Further SafetiPin can also be used to measure the impact of interventions and initiatives.
 After a city implements certain changes to improve the safety situation in an area, audits can be done again to measure change and its impact.

-SafetiPin can be used in a any city around the world.
+SafetiPin can be used in any city around the world.
 Join cities like New Delhi, Jakarta, Bogota and Nairobi in using SafetiPin data to build safer and smarter cities.